Table of Contents

 - Say Zehhu

 How to Deal with Depression – A New Path

-1) Commitment to change, saying enough to your current condition and deciding to do what it takes to improve every day.
+1) Commitment to change, saying you have had enough of your current condition and deciding to do what it takes to improve every day.

 2) Learning how to live a better life every day from observing nature.

-3) Nutrition and exercise science that we can make use of to improve our mental and physical health.
+3) Nutrition and exercise science that we can make use of to improve our mental health.

-Medications cannot always cut it, some people have been on antidepressants for years and even lose their livelihood because of the negative side effects of antidepressants like insomnia, dry mouth, sweating, hallucinations and the big killer of them all, suicidal ideation which can lead to actual suicide.
+Medications cannot always cut it, some people have been on antidepressants for years and even lose their livelihood because of the negative side effects of antidepressants like insomnia, dry mouth, sweating, hallucinations and the big killer of them all, suicidal ideation which leads to actual suicide.